MikeyBeez/Julie-Julie/README.md

 # Julie-Julie README

-Old-school Virtual Assistant with Distilbert Model for Querying Downloaded Text.
+Old-School Virtual Assistant with Distilbert Model for Querying Downloaded Text.

 I'm building this from scratch on Pop!_OS 20.10, but I'm using code from my Juliet repository.
 Ubuntu 20.10, 20.04, 18.* should also work fine -- as well as many other linuxes.